laniyadapo/salarypredictionportfolio/README.md

 4. Summarize the predicted
    - Visualize predicted salary data
    - Compare the predicted salaries with the training data salary.
-See powerpoint for summary.
+See powerpoint for summary and conclusions based on the model.

 <p align="center">
   <img src="images/happy_employee.jpg"width="400" height="400">